-Paywalls & SEO: A Winning Strategy
+SEO For Membership Sites: Getting Around The Paywall

 However, if you are looking to generate more visitors and links, the gating approach will be counterproductive.

-Is the Content Worth Paying For?
+2. Is The Content Worth Paying For?

 Put yourself in the user’s shoes and answer this question: “Is this content valuable enough for me to pay for it or fill out a form?”

 Be careful when answering this question.
-As the creator or curator of content, pride of authorship can make it difficult to be truly unbiased.
+As the creator or curator of content, pride in authorship can make it difficult to be truly unbiased.

-Is the Data Collected Worthwhile?
+3. Is The Data Collected Worthwhile?

 Another consideration when it comes to content gating is how it impacts the user experience.
-The rise in the use of pop-ups and overlays is directly responsible for the increase in ad blocking software.
+The rise in the use of pop-ups and overlays is directly responsible for the increase in adblocking software.

 By forcing users to turn over personal information to access gated content, a (sometimes large) percentage of data collected consists of fake names and burner email accounts.

-The ‘Fred’ Update & the Difference Between Premium & Cloaked Content
+The “Fred” Update & The Difference Between Premium & Gated Content

 In March 2017, Google introduced an algorithm update that was dubbed Fred.

-The basic idea was to reward websites that provided positive user experience and to demote websites light on quality content and heavy on ads.
+The basic idea was to reward websites that provided a positive user experience and to demote websites light on quality content and heavy on ads.

 Fred also had the unintended consequence of demoting some legitimate paywall websites.

-Technical SEO Considerations for Paywalled Content
+Technical SEO Considerations For Paywalled Content

 One initial problem with Fred was that it had difficulty in differentiating between paywalled and hidden (cloaked) content.
 Since then, Google has come up with a solution: structured data.